It is generally worth getting a lawyer for a minor car accident because:

 How Can Our Firm Build Your Case After an Accident?

 Lawsuits and insurance claims have several time-sensitive aspects.
 This is another reason why it could be worth getting a lawyer for even a minor car accident.
+Hiring a car accident lawyer from Kaine Law can help.

 Our team can build your case by: